pwyq/blog/_posts/2017-09-04-Work-Without-Mouse-On-Linux.md

 - Coding/writing accounts for your most working time

 ## Tools That Help You Leave Your Mouse
-Since you are already here, I assume you have a Linux OS on your machine (FYI: I use Ubuntu 16.04).
+Since you are already here, I assume you have a Linux OS on your machine (FYI: I use Ubuntu 16.04 when I wrote the post).
 If you have not installed Linux, then this may be a good opportunity to have one.

 Some tools I will talk about: